dashpay/docs/docs/user/network/dashmate/index.rst

 Toggle debug logs
 ~~~~~~~~~~~~~~~~~

-To enable debug logging for additional details, set core.log.debug to ``true``.
+To enable debug logging for additional details, run the following command.
 Debug logs can be
 turned off by setting the value back to ``false``:

 .. code-block:: shell